why-aditi/Mastermind-game/README.md

 # Mastermind-game

-Player has to guess the generated number. if positions of the guess and original number match, it is displayed
+Player has to guess the generated number.
+If positions of the guess and original number match, it is displayed